Reeves Colored Pencils

 Visual Appeal – 4/5

 These have relatively vivid hues and come off on most paper mediums quite easily.
 Blending is decent but this is a relatively hard wax compound compared to some of the softer (and oftentimes more expensive) options available so it might require a bit more labor than anticipated.
 That being said, these layer quite well which opens up some pretty unique coloring approaches.
+This is a bit of a rare thing for student-level pencils to possess and is a walking treat.
 However, one issue is the lack of available colors.
 The largest option is only a 36 pack so if you are wanting to delve into some more unique color approaches it is going to require some blending or having another set of pencils as a backup.
 However, the colors that are available are well-sorted so you should have a decent choice no matter where on the color wheel you want to go.

 Usability and durability – 4/5

 These keep their point quite well and can handle any abuse thrown at them.
 Blending will require a bit of work but the hexagonal exterior offers a good grip and helps in control.
-It seems like these were targeted for novice users and the usability have them is on point with this.
+It seems like these were targeted for novice users and the usability levels they have is on point with this.
+They are also tough enough for classroom settings.

 Packaging and Presentation – 3/5